Current show: DARK - no shows

 In October 2008 comedy duo Dawn French and Jennifer Saunders brought their self-named stage show French and Saunders here for a four week season as the culmination for a major national tour.
 Theatrical producer Cameron Mackintosh then revived Sam Mendes' revival production of the Lionel Bart musical Olivier! which he had previously staged at the London Palladium for a three year run in the mid-1990s.
 At Drury Lane it was re-staged by Rupert Goold and the original cast in this revival-of-a-revival starred Rowan Atkinson as 'Fagin' along with Jodie Prenger as 'Nancy' - who had been chosen to play the role via the Saturday night prime time reality show I'd Do Anything!.
 This time round the show managed a run of two years before closing in January 2011.
 Shrek The Musical arrived here in June 2011.
 This new stage musical was based on the story and characters from William Steig's book Shrek! as well as the Oscar-winning animated feature film Shrek.
 This West End production, based on the revised USA touring production, featured Amanda Holden as 'Princess Fiona' in the original cast.
 The show closed after a run of some 20 months in February 2013.

 A major new stage musical version of Roald Dahl's Charlie and the Chocolate Factory opened here at the Drury Lane Theatre in June 2013.
 This musical has been adapted for the stage by David Greig and features new songs from Marc Shaiman and Scott Wittman.
 It is directed by Sam Mendes with choreography by Peter Darling and the original cast featured Douglas Hodge as 'Willy Wonka' who said about this new stage musical adaptation that: "It's what I've always wanted to do.
 I love the idea of making something from scratch, the idea that nobody has done this before and no one has sung the songs before.
 We are changing scenes and lyrics all the time; director Sam Mendes and I have just written a new little scene now, and that's fantastically exciting.
 Everyone is listening to each other.
 Right at the beginning, I felt in my bones that my first enormous song was wrong.
 We all sat silently, and I said I didn't think it was right.
 And the two writers said, 'Neither do we', but they had another one ready which was their first instinct for it, and I learned that and it seems to have found its place and bedded in.
 It is great to be making something completely fresh that no one has done before."
 The original cast also featured Nigel Planer as 'Grandpa Joe' and Myra Sands as 'Grandma Georgina'.
-Charlie and the Chocolate Factory finally closes in January 2017 after a run of three-and-a-half years - the next show is a revival of the tap-dance musical 42nd Street, which interestingly originaly played here at the Drury Lane Theatre for four-and-a-half years back in the late 1980s.
+Charlie and the Chocolate Factory finally closes in January 2017 after a run of three-and-a-half years - the next show is a revival of the tap-dance musical 42nd Street, which interestingly originaly played here at the Drury Lane Theatre for four-and-a-half years back in the late 1980s - but this new revival, although well received, unfortunately only managed a run of some 21 months before closing in January 2019.